-Save Settings to Use this option to save the current router configuration Local Hard Drive: settings to a file on the hard disk of the computer you are using.
+Save Settings Use this option to save the current router to Local Hard configuration settings to a file on the hard disk of the Drive: computer you are using.
 First, click the Save button.
 You will then see a file dialog, where you can select a location and file name for the settings.

-Load Settings Use this option to load previously saved router from Local Hard configuration settings.
-First, use the Browse control Drive: to find a previously save file of configuration settings.
+Load Settings Use this option to load previously saved router from Local configuration settings.
+First, use the Browse Hard Drive: control to find a previously save file of configuration settings.
 Then, click the Upload Settings button to transfer those settings to the Router.

-Restore to This option will restore all configuration settings back Factory Default to the settings that were in effect at the time the router Settings: was shipped from the factory.
+Restore to This option will restore all configuration settings Factory Default back to the settings that were in effect at the time Settings: the router was shipped from the factory.
 Any settings that have not been saved will be lost, including any rules that you have created.
 If you want to save the current router configuration settings, use the Save button above.